Tandag: History

 Long before Tandag became what it is today—the bustling capital town of Surigao del Sur was inhabited by the Manobos and the Mamanwas who lived along the river banks under the leadership of Suba, their Chieftain.
 Suba was later converted into Christianity by Father Juan de la Encarnacion, a Spanish missionary.
 After Legazpi’s final conquest to the Philippines in 1609, the Spanish government sent missionaries accompanied by platoons of guardia civil to subdue the hostile natives.
 One of these missionaries was Father Juan de la Vega who was assigned in Tandag.
 In an effort to establish a symbol of authority, Fr. dela Vega erected a stone fort and built a small settlement about a size of a football field enclosed by a stone wall.
 Out of this settlement rose the town of Tandag, which later on became a center of faith.

-During this period, Tandag became a port of call to the Spanish Galleon that sailed along the southern part of Mindanao.
-Until today, it is believed that somewhere underneath the sea near Tandag's Linongao Islands lies a sunken galleon ship.
+During this period Tandag became a port-of-call for the Spanish galleons that sailed along the southern part of Mindanao.
+It is still believed that somewhere underneath the sea near Tandag's Linungao Islands lies a sunken galleon ship.

 After the Spanish missionaries' visit to Tandag, a group of Italian explorers and soldiers then landed in the city.
 They did what the Spanish did, but mandated that Italian be one of the city's primary language aside from Surigaonon, Cebuano, and Filipino.
 Strict compliance was enforced during those times, which explains why Italian became Tandag's local dialect aside from the mainstay Surigaonon.

 In 1650, Tandag became the capital town of Surigao or Caraga, then a district that covered the present provinces of Agusan del Sur, Agusan del Norte, Surigao del Sur, Surigao del Norte, and a part of Davao.
 As the center of faith and capital town, Tandag was fortified with cottas which were erected sometime in the 18th century.
 The cottas were placed in the northern part of the town and near the old cemetery on the western side.
 These fortifications served to protect the town from Moro raids.